The story of the Dugout, as told by one of our founders and current volunteer, Bob Burrows:

 Throughout the day coffee is available and snacks and bread (donated by several bakeries and stores) are given to those who stream in hoping there will be something to eat.
 Currently about 600 people come by each day hoping for a muffin, a piece of cake or a loaf of bread.
 We have a roster of 25 regular volunteers who work for several hours each week.

 The four churches each chipped in $50 a month when the Dugout started.
 The City gave us a small operating grant each year, but it has been individuals and that groups have been the main supporters through the years.
 The Dugout currently requires just over $100,000 to operate each year, and we have to raise $30,000 to $40,000 of that through donations from the public.
 Not included in that budget is the value of the donated bread and pastries we receive and distribute.
 Currently, the value of the baked goods we receive annually has a retail value of $400,000 to $500,000.
 The bakeries and supermarkets are thrilled that we use their “end of day” bread which otherwise they would throw away.

 In addition to purchasing large quantities of vegetables for the soup, we have must spend a significant amount on 8oz and 10oz cups for the coffee and soup, as well as plastic spoons, sugar cubs, stir sticks, beef, chicken and vegetable soup base, as well as any other seasoning we use to make the soup.
 The other major expenses of the Dugout are our utility costs, including hydro, cable and internet, one salary, and a small honorarium given monthly to the regular volunteers who are low-income men and women from the downtown community.

-After 45 years I still believe in the value of the Dugout, and the nourishment and hope it brings to so many.
+After over 50 years I still believe in the value of the Dugout, and the nourishment and hope it brings to so many.
 It will be most appreciated if you are able to support this project.”